geoblacklight/geoblacklight.github.io/_posts/2016-02-12-vecnet-digital-library-search-using-geoblacklight.md

 # Enhancing metadata with Micro Standards

 Geoblacklight uses an geospatial schema extended from prior standards, [documented here](https://github.com/geoblacklight/geoblacklight-schema), and [explained best here](http://journal.code4lib.org/articles/9710)(imho).
-It encodes the both the metadata and geospatial characteristics of the stored records.
+It encodes the metadata and geospatial characteristics of the stored records.
 The Ruby on Rails server in GeoBlacklight will embed the data into rendered HTML with a [schema.org](http://schema.org/) style which looks the 'div' element in the HTML below:

 {% highlight html %}
 <div class="document " itemscope="" itemtype="http://schema.org/Dataset">